 In the face of volumes of speculation that the elevators were askew, wires broke, cells were slashed, valves were stuck, covering was fluttering other than in the propwash, structure was corroded, saboteurs had secreted bombs aboard, etc. etc., Rosendahl wrote, “There was no evidence that warranted any belief that there was anything wrong within the ship before the fire broke out.”

 Indeed, there was little to do but wait until the bow yaw hawsers were secured so the mooring cable could be fed out the spindle.
 In this photo the stern appears to be rising slightly, as Rosendahl later mentioned it had done.
-Herb Morrison, the farm / music reporter sent from Chicago’s radio station WLS to interview arriving passengers, was using the first part of the record he was cutting to describe the landing.
+Herb Morrison, the farm / music reporter had been sent from Chicago’s radio station WLS with engineer Charlie Nehlsen.
+They were to use their portable Presto disc cutter to record interviews with arriving passengers, then bring it back to play on air the following day.
+Somewhat bored waiting around for the delayed landing, Herb was using the first part of the record he was cutting to describe the scene.
 He’d mentioned rain had started to fall again, but the needle was then lifted to preserve recording time for the interviews to come.
 Three newsreel cameramen had left an apprentice in charge and gone off to look for hot coffee.

 This photo, also quite reworked in the print process to show details against the bright sky (it should look just like the people in the foreground), also shows the stern’s slight rise, and the elevator man has not worked in any correction.